unclesyrup99/3160_project/README.md

 3. Business Rules
 *Guidelines to how the app will operate*

+Drivers will use app to keep business and customers updated on order Drivers will follow instructions left by customers when arriving Each delivery goes to one customer only
+Each order is for one and only one restaurant
+Each delivery goes to one address only
+Email must end in @uncc.edu (valid uncc email)
+All delivery personnel are students

 4. EERD
 *Plan of how we will design the infrastructure of our app*